ualter/teachstore-iac/README.md

 **2.2) Installing AWS Load Balancer Controller**

-Installing the AWS Load Balancer Controller in our cluster, it will allow to be created automatically the AWS ELB and Target Groups for our applications deployed.
+Installing the AWS Load Balancer Controller in our cluster, it will allow to be created automatically a AWS ELB (ALB or NLB) and Target Groups for our applications deployed.

 The controller provisions:
 - An AWS Application Load Balancer (ALB) when you create a Kubernetes Ingress.